statisticsnorway/react-reference-app/README.md

 ### Writing tests
-Easy to follow guides for **Jest** are located [here](https://jestjs.io/docs/en/tutorial-react) and if you need to test DOM manipulation use **React Testing Library**, guides found [here](https://testing-library.com/docs/react-testing-library/intro).
+Easy to follow guides for **Jest** are located [here](https://jestjs.io/docs/en/tutorial-react) and if you need to test DOM manipulation, use **React Testing Library** (guides found [here](https://testing-library.com/docs/react-testing-library/intro)).
 The `debug` property exposed by **React Testing Library** is very useful so do yourself a favor and check that out!

 Test coverage thresholds and other options can be configured in the `jest` object in [package.json](https://github.com/statisticsnorway/fe-react-reference-app/blob/master/package.json), documentation found [here](https://jestjs.io/docs/en/configuration).
 Something to keep in mind would be to exclude files like `index.js`, or files that only use external libraries.
-Mainly because these types of files do not need to be testet, but also because they contribute to inaccurate coverage reporting.
+Mainly because these types of files do not need to be testet, but also because they may contribute to inaccurate coverage reporting.

 `CI=true yarn coverage` exits with code 1 if thresholds are not met (those set in `package.json`) and thus will not result in a successful test run.